-Our Insider Trading Policy prohibits our (i) directors and officers and members of their immediate families and households and their controlled entities (i.e., corporations or other business entities controlled or managed by any such person, and trusts or other entities for which any such person is the trustee or in which any such person has a beneficial pecuniary interest) as well as, (ii) subject to their ability to request an exemption in limited circumstances (1) non-director and non-officer partners, business development professional employees, the Global Head of Human Resources, employees in the legal, compliance, tax, corporate accounting and marketing departments, (2) certain other employees who are so designated from time to time, as well as (3) members of their immediate families and households and their controlled entities from entering from purchasing financial instruments (including, but not limited to, prepaid variable forward contracts, equity swaps, collars, and exchange funds) and from otherwise engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of StepStone securities granted to any such person by us as part of such person's compensation or held, directly or indirectly, by such person.
+Our Insider Trading Policy prohibits our (i) directors and officers and members of their immediate families and households and their controlled entities (i.e., corporations or other business entities controlled or managed by any such person, and trusts or other entities for which any such person is the trustee or in which any such person has a beneficial pecuniary interest) as well as, (ii) subject to their ability to request an exemption in limited circumstances (1) the Chief Compliance Officer, the Global Head of Human Resources, the Head of Tax and the Head of Fund Accounting, (2) partners and other personnel more likely to be in possession of material non-public information,(3) certain personnel regularly involved in the preparation or review of the Company's financial statements and (4) certain other employees who are so designated from time to time, as well as in the case of clauses (1) - (4), members of their immediate families and households and their controlled entities from entering from purchasing financial instruments (including, but not limited to, prepaid variable forward contracts, equity swaps, collars, and exchange funds) and from otherwise engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of StepStone securities granted to any such person by us as part of such person's compensation or held, directly or indirectly, by such person.
 Similarly, persons listed in clause (i) and, subject to their ability to request an exemption in limited circumstances, persons listed in clause (ii) are also prohibited from pledging StepStone securities as collateral for a loan.

-Fiscal 2021 Director Compensation
+Fiscal 2022 Director Compensation

-Our policy is to not pay director compensation to directors who are also our employees.
+Our policy is to pay director compensation only to directors whom we deem independent.
 We have adopted a program for compensating our independent directors with a combination of cash and equity.

 Annual Retainer.
-Prior to the Annual Meeting, all independent directors were eligible to receive a \$125,000 annual retainer for serving as a member of the board of directors, and, after the Annual Meeting, all independent directors are eligible to receive a \$128,750 annual retainer, in each case, pro-rated for any partial year of service.
-Fifty percent of such retainer is payable in the form of restricted stock units ("RSUs") and the remaining fifty percent is payable, at the election of such director, in the form of cash or RSUs.
+Prior to September 24, 2021, the date of our 2021 annual meeting of stockholders, all independent directors were eligible to receive a \$125,000 annual retainer for serving as a member of the board of directors.
+As of September 24, 2021, all independent directors were eligible to receive a \$128,750 annual retainer.
+After the Annual Meeting, the annual retainer for all independent directors will be increased to \$150,000.
+All annual retainers are pro-rated for any partial year of service.
+Fifty percent of the annual retainer is payable in the form of restricted stock units ("RSUs") and the remaining fifty percent is payable, at the election of such director, in the form of cash or RSUs.

 Audit Committee Chair Retainer.
-In addition to the annual retainer, prior to the Annual Meeting, the chair of the Audit Committee was eligible to receive an additional \$15,000 annual retainer and, after the Annual Meeting, the chair of the Audit Committee is eligible to receive an additional \$15,450 annual retainer.
+In addition to the annual retainer, prior to September 24, 2021, the chair of the Audit Committee was eligible to receive an additional \$15,000 annual retainer.
+As of September 24, 2021, the chair of the Audit Committee was eligible to receive an additional \$15,450 annual retainer.
+After the Annual meeting, the additional annual retainer for the chair of the Audit Committee will be increased to \$25,000.
 Fifty percent of such retainer is payable in the form of RSUs and the remaining fifty percent is payable, at the election of the director, in the form of cash or RSUs.

-RSUs granted to directors vest in full based on continuous service as a member of the Board through the earlier of 12 months following the date of grant and the date of our next annual meeting of stockholders.
+RSUs.
+All RSUs granted to directors vest in full based on continuous service as a member of the board of directors through the earlier of 12 months following the date of grant and the date of our next annual meeting of stockholders.